bkuz114/libs/tests/pytest/README.md

 - Run a specific test within a specific test file:

-  `pytest FILENAME -k 'TESTNAME`
+  `pytest FILENAME -k 'TESTNAME'`

   This will run the function `TESTNAME` within the `.py` file `FILENAME`

 - Run a specific set of tests within specific test file:

-  `pytest FILENAME -k `TESTNAME1 or TESTNAME2 or ....
-TESTNAMEN`
+  `pytest FILENAME -k 'TESTNAME1 or TESTNAME2 or ....
+TESTNAMEN'`

   This would run the functions `TESTNAME1`, `TESTNAME2`, ... `TESTNAMEN` within the `.py` file `FILENAME`